 South Melbourne includes diverse building types and scales that reflect the suburb's changing history.
 A diverse array of building types, tenure and uses includes:

-Low rise, heritage residential cottages at the southern end which flow into the nearby suburbs of Albert Park and Middle Park.
+the southern end which flow into the nearby

+suburbs of Albert Park and Middle Park.